blinky893/jekyll-just-the-docs/index.markdown

 permalink: /
 ---

-# This is an H1 Heading
+# Getting started in UX Writing
 {: .fs-9 }

 Just the Docs gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub Pages. {: .fs-6 .fw-300 }